OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Platforms/Adding_support_for_a_new_platform/index.md

 Some features can be left unimplemented:

+* IO flags - needed for dynamic node ID allocation and time synchronization master.
-* IO flags and TX timestamping - needed for clock synchronization master.
+* TX timestamping - needed for clock synchronization master.
 * Hardware CAN filters configuration -
 not necessary if there is enough computational power to delegate filtering to the library software.